worldwidesorrow/Just-Another-Evac-Chopper-Mod/README.md

-Just Another Evac-Chopper Mod v1.6
+Just Another Evac-Chopper Mod v1.6.1
 ==============

+v1.6.1 Changelog
+1. Fixed the self actions so that they refresh without having to look away from the helicopter.
+2. Updated the click action option since deploy anything is now built into Epoch.
+3. Both the click action and the self action can be used together if desired.
+Click action is the better option though.
+4. Fixed an undefined variable error related to Z_persistentMoney.
+5. Updated the placement of code in the files to be more consistent with the structure of Epoch Mod.
+6. Updated the install instructions.

 This is an updated version of JAEM by OtterNas3.
 This version is updated to be compatible with DayZ Epoch 1.0.7.
 I have upgraded this version to be ZSC and Deploy Anything compatible.
-ZSC can be used as an option to pay for the creation of an evac chopper and Mudzereli's right-click actions can be used to call the evac chopper.

 ### Installation Instructions

-1. Click ***[Clone or Download](https://github.com/worldwidesorrow/JAEM-v1.5/archive/JAEM-v1.6.zip)*** the green button on the right side of the Github page.
+1. Click ***[Clone or Download](https://github.com/worldwidesorrow/JAEM-v1.5/archive/JAEM-v1.6.1.zip)*** the green button on the right side of the Github page.

-	> Recommended PBO tool for all "pack", "repack", or "unpack" steps: ***[PBO Manager](http://www.armaholic.com/page.php?id=16369)***
+	> Recommended PBO tool for all "pack", "repack", or "unpack" steps: ***[PBO Manager](https://pbo-manager-v-1-4.software.informer.com/1.4b/)***

 Note: all of the files that need to be modified are included in this repository if you prefer to use a merging tool to update your existing files.
 Otherwise, follow the instructions below.